couchbaselabs/docs-ng/content/couchbase-manual-2.2/administration-tasks.markdown

 ##Read-Only Users

-As of Couchbase Server 2.2+ you can create one non-administrative user who has read-only access in Web Console and the REST API.
+As of Couchbase Server 2.2+ you can create one non-administrative user who has read-only access in the Web Console and the REST API.
 A read-only user cannot create buckets, edit buckets, add nodes to clusters, change XDCR setup, create views or see any stored data.
 Any REST API calls which require an administrator will fail and return an error for this user.
 In the Web Console a read-only user will be able to view:

    - Cluster Overview.
    - Design documents and views but cannot query views.